Fact-checking Dr. Stock’s COVID-19 claims at Indiana school board meeting

 Is Ivermectin, Vitamin-D and/or Zinc an approved treatment for COVID-19?

-Stock made this claim about 20 minutes into the video, when he said he had successfully treated 15 patients with this antibiotic cocktail.
+Stock mentions about 20 minutes into the video that he had successfully treated 15 patients with this antibiotic cocktail

 THE SOURCES